mike-brown/mike-brown.github.io/index.markdown

 ---
-layout: default
+layout: home
 ---

 # Who am I?

 I am a passionate problem solver with a desire to support others in growing and achieving their potential.
 I enjoy working closely with product teams to produce short-term tactical solutions to immediate issues, or help to define longer-term solutions to support their strategic vision.

-With 15 years of software engineering experience, working in both the health research and online gambling industries, I have strived to always have a positive impact for end users, internal users, and my colleagues.
+[With 15 years of software engineering experience](./experience.html), working in both the health research and online gambling industries, I have strived to always have a positive impact for end users, internal users, and my colleagues.

 # Professional Interests